leanprover/vscode-lean4/vscode-lean4/media/guide-documentation.md

 [Lean's website](https://lean-lang.org/) links to learning resources, publications, talks and articles about Lean.

 **Lean Community**
-The [Lean Community website](https://leanprover-community.github.io/index.html) links to several other helpful learning resources not listed here and provides an introduction to [mathlib](https://github.com/leanprover-community/mathlib4), Lean's math library.
+The [Lean Community website](https://leanprover-community.github.io/index.html) links to several other helpful learning resources not listed here and provides an introduction to [Mathlib](https://github.com/leanprover-community/mathlib4), Lean's math library.

 **Manual**
 The [Lean Manual](https://lean-lang.org/lean4/doc/) documents several features of Lean 4 and can be consulted for some of the more technical details concerning Lean.

+## Finding Definitions and Theorems
+There are two search engines that help you find definitions and theorems in [Mathlib](https://github.com/leanprover-community/mathlib4), [Lean's standard library](https://github.com/leanprover/std4) and Lean 4 itself:

+- [Loogle](https://loogle.lean-lang.org/): A pattern-based search engine that finds definitions and theorems by type signature or by the names of their identifiers.
+- [Moogle](https://www.moogle.ai/): An AI-based search engine that finds definitions and theorems by a description in natural language.